“The Times 03/Jan/2009 Chancellor on brink of second bailout for banks.” - Satoshi Nakamoto

 op_origins

-I became a ‘casual enthusiast’ of Bitcoin during the first big bull market in 2017.
+I became interested in Bitcoin during the bull market of 2017.
 I read Satoshi’s whitepaper, watched a few explainers on YouTube, and built up a basic understanding of how it worked.
 I thought it was clever - the parts I understood, anyway.
 I bought a small amount of Bitcoin and settled down as a long-term HODLer to watch the peaks, troughs, and wild headlines over the years.

 My interest nosedived in 2021 when the NFT circus rolled in.
 Watching people get swindled into spending millions on cartoon monkeys and shitcoins, I couldn’t help but wonder if maybe this wasn’t the future of finance after all.
 If DeFi and blockchains were the technologies which would save us from the crumbling fiat system, why did everything new in crypto feel so grubby and scam-like?